akshadjoshi/server-admin/Networking and Server Config/dnsconfig.md

 options {
 	listen-on port 53 { 127.0.0.1; 192.168.1.200; };                   # this is where you mention your server IP so that network client can listen/access
 	listen-on-v6 port 53 { ::1; };
-	directory 	"/var/named";                                             # this is where in holds the zone file dump-file 	"/var/named/data/cache_dump.db";                          # WILL build cache here coz it's a cache only dns server statistics-file "/var/named/data/named_stats.txt";
+	directory 	"/var/named";                                             # this is where it holds the zone file dump-file 	"/var/named/data/cache_dump.db";                          # WILL build cache here coz it's a cache only dns server statistics-file "/var/named/data/named_stats.txt";
 	memstatistics-file "/var/named/data/named_mem_stats.txt";